agiresearch/AIOS/README.md

 }
 ```

-## 🚀 Contributions
+## 🚀 5.
+Contributions
 AIOS is dedicated to facilitating LLM agents' development and deployment in a systematic way, collaborators and contributions are always welcome to foster a cohesive, effective and efficient AIOS-Agent ecosystem!

 For detailed information on how to contribute, see [CONTRIBUTE](https://github.com/agiresearch/AIOS/blob/main/CONTRIBUTE.md).
 If you would like to contribute to the codebase, [issues](https://github.com/agiresearch/AIOS/issues) or [pull requests](https://github.com/agiresearch/AIOS/pulls) are always welcome!

+## 🌍 6.
+AIOS Contributors
+[![AIOS contributors](https://contrib.rocks/image?repo=agiresearch/AIOS&max=300)](https://github.com/agiresearch/AIOS/graphs/contributors)

-## 🌟 Discord Channel
+## 🌟 7.
+Discord Channel
 If you would like to join the community, ask questions, chat with fellows, learn about or propose new features, and participate in future developments, join our [Discord Community](https://discord.gg/B2HFxEgTJX)!

-## 📪 Contact
+## 📪 8.
+Contact

 For issues related to AIOS development, we encourage submitting [issues](https://github.com/agiresearch/AIOS/issues), [pull requests](https://github.com/agiresearch/AIOS/pulls), or initiating discussions in the AIOS [Discord Channel](https://discord.gg/B2HFxEgTJX).
 For other issues please feel free to contact Kai Mei (marknju2018@gmail.com) and Yongfeng Zhang (yongfeng@email.com).

-## 🌍 AIOS Contributors
-[![AIOS contributors](https://contrib.rocks/image?repo=agiresearch/AIOS&max=300)](https://github.com/agiresearch/AIOS/graphs/contributors)

-## Star History
+## 9. Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=agiresearch/AIOS&type=Date)](https://star-history.com/#agiresearch/AIOS&Date)